chpolste/barotropic/README.md

 Integrate the barotropic PV equation on the sphere.
 Fields are represented on a regular latitude-longitude grid while spatial derivatives are evaluated in spectral space (spherical harmonics).
-The model uses a leapfrog time integration scheme with Robert-Asselin filter, initialized by a single Euler-forward step.
+The model uses a leapfrog time integration scheme with Robert-Asselin filter, initialized with an Euler-forward step.

 ## Features